 What is the process to remove a tree?

 A fact sheet is available for Tree removal/pruning of trees on private property.

 Before removing a tree, it is recommended that you check Council’s Development Control Plan (DCP) 2014, or contact Council for free advice on (02) 4988 0326, as many removals do not require a formal application.

 Please refer to the Tree Management Map in Section B1 Tree Management in the DCP to confirm that you are in an urban area.
 If you are in an urban area, Council’s Tree Removal Application form includes a checklist and guidance to ensure that a removal is undertaken safely and in accordance with legislation.

 Council’s tree removal checklist and application form can be found on our A-Z forms page.
 Free advice and guidance is available from Council officers by calling (02) 4988 0255.
-An application fee of $60.30 applies to the assessment any submitted application.
+Please refer to Council's Fees & Charges Schedule for the current application fee.

 How are tree removal applications assessed?

 To ensure adequate consideration is given to the social and environmental benefits of trees as well as the safety of people and property, approval to remove or prune trees or other vegetation has regard for: